dilshan/PalindromicGen/README.md

 This tool is developed using [Free Pascal](http://www.freepascal.org) compiler and its design to work with many platforms with minor adjustments.
 We test this tool in several Windows and Linux distributions.
 PalindromicGen is design to work with Pentium 4 (or compatible) instruction sets (under the default compiler configuration) and its performance is heavily depends on its settings and system configuration.

-Under the theoretical limits this application can manipulate 2<sup>31</sup> digit numbers and at the development phase we test this system with maximum of 501 digits (to obtain the palindromic number of [1186060307891929990](http://www.jasondoucette.com/pal/1186060307891929990)).
+Under the theoretical limits this application can manipulate up to 2<sup>31</sup> digit numbers and at the development phase we test this system with maximum of 501 digits (to obtain the palindromic number of [1186060307891929990](http://www.jasondoucette.com/pal/1186060307891929990)).

 Usage Instructions
 ------------------